 The winery’s logo has a picture of the Black Wheatear bird, which according to the local traditions, the birds would show up to eat the grapes when they are perfectly ripe.
 So, the bird on the label signifies perfectly ripe grapes.

-The tasting started with a light, floral Rosé Port.
-It was at that point when Rosemary realized that she could taste the organic table wines and skip the Port wines.
-Instead of tasting three wines, Rosemary tried two different reserve wines.
+The organic Douro Valley wine tasting started with a light, floral Rosé Port.
+It was at that point, when Rosemary realized that she could taste the organic table wines and skip the Port wines.
+Instead of tasting three wines, Rosemary tried two different Douro Valley Reserve wines.

-One was a Grande Reserva Savedra 2013, and the second, Douro DOC Reserva 2014.
+One was a Grande Reserva Savedra 2013, and the second, a Douro DOC Reserva 2014.
 Both red wines were excellent.
-Intense aromas with a hint of fruity flavors and the added complexity of spice and woody flavors.
-These are enjoyable and easy to drink organic wines.
+Intense aromas with a hint of fruity flavors with the added complexity of spice and woody flavors.

-Price: €10 euros per person, pricing may increase in high season
+Price: €10 euros per person, though pricing may increase during high season

 B&B: Check pricing for your stay at Quinta do Tedo